Averna/proligent-xml-generator-python/README.md

     warehouse.save_xml()
 ```

+> [!Note]
-Note: for simplicity this example omits the start and end times, so they default
+> For simplicity this example omits the start and end times, so they default
-to datetime.now.
+> to datetime.now.
 It is highly recommended to set these values with real
-timestamps when used in the real world.
+> timestamps when used in the real world.

 You can also provide the output path for the XML: